nprapps/nprapps.github.com/_posts/2021-07-12-winter-2021-internships.markdown

 [NPR's internship program](https://www.npr.org/about-npr/181881227/want-to-be-an-npr-intern) includes several visually-oriented newsroom jobs, working with the News Apps, Visuals and Science teams.

 Our paid fall/winter internship program runs from Oct.
 4, 2021, to April 15, 2022.
-In this super-sized internship term, interns may have the opportunity to work with multiple teams in the NPR newsroom and develop a wider range of experience. **Applications are due Friday, July 16 at 5 p.m.
+In this super-sized internship term, interns may have the opportunity to work with multiple teams in the NPR newsroom and develop a wider range of experience. **DEADLINE EXTENDED: Applications are due Monday, July 19 at 5 p.m.
 ET.**

 To be eligible, you must be a college student (undergraduate or graduate) or a person who has graduated no more than 12 months prior to the start of the internship period.
 You must be planning to work from the United States and authorized to work in the United States throughout the internship term.